swize447-spec/n8n-workflows/README_GMAIL_HITL.md

 Credentials and API keys are not included in this repository.
 Replace all `YOUR_*` placeholder values with your own credentials inside n8n.
 The workflow polls every minute by default — adjust the poll interval in the Gmail Trigger node to suit your needs.
-This project is intended for educational and portfolio purposes.
+This project is intended for educational and test purposes.